About Us.

 FOUNDER

-Chris Williams is a public health researcher and educator at a research-intensive university where he is pursuing his PhD in behavioral and community health.
+Dr. Williams is a public health researcher and educator.
 His applied equity work with an emphasis on liberation philosophy is situated in Washington, DC and the Southwest neighborhood.
 He spans public health research, legal writing and research, community organization, policy analysis, education policy, and news/media.
 (Board member for incorporation)

 We’re Recruiting